 Assessing a company’s approach to environmental, social and corporate governance (ESG), helps to inform our systematic investment process.

 We have a moral and fiduciary obligation to conduct ESG screening; the Paris Agreement of 2015, signed by global leaders, pledged to keep the increase of global temperatures below 2°C of pre-industrial levels.
 We can play our part, by investing in companies which prioritise good ESG practice.
 Given similar levels of risk and return, these companies are also more appealing to investors.

 When we research and analyse a company’s factor potential, its ESG rating helps to inform our view.
 Is a company attempting to reduce its impact on the environment?
 How does it manage its relationships with employees, suppliers and customers, not to mention the community within which it operates?
 How is the company led, how are executives paid, and is the business well-audited?

-We look at a company’s ESG rating alongside other factors like price, profitability and size.
-This wholistic approach allows us to choose sustainable assets with the highest return potential for our investors.
+We look at a company’s ESG rating alongside other factors like value, profitability and size.
+This holistic approach allows us to choose sustainable assets with the highest return potential for our investors.

 Long term changes in global temperature.

 “Climate change increasingly poses one of the biggest long-term threats to investments.”